 The RHS Chelsea Flower Show, also known as the ‘Great Spring Show’.
 A large scale UK flower- and landscaping expo.
 Gardening enthusiasts travel from around the globe for this 5-day event.
 What are the highlights of the event?
 Many show gardens designed by the UK’s best landscaping artists.
 These include avant-garde pieces that would be at home around futuristic structures or historic castles.
 Some even show how to garden if you have very little space – that could be useful!

 San Fermines festival is a week-long festival hosted in Pamplona, Spain.
 It’s seen as one of the biggest festivals hosted in Spain every year.
 It honours Spain’s first bishop Saint Fermin.
 For this event, over a million people flock to Pamplona each year.
 What can you look forward to?
 The well-known daily running of the bulls (encierro).
 Hundreds of men and women run for their lives in the narrow streets of Pamplona!
 They dress in white clothes and red sachets.
-How does it work?
-The idea is to touch the bull as it passes you or to hit it with a newspaper.
 Anyone older than 18 can run and it’s completely free of charge!
 The festival is a true Spanish celebration.
 There’s so much to see and do… Live bullfights, flamenco music bands, fireworks, fairs, markets and parades.
-On July 7th everyone joins in a parade, walking with the 15th century statue of the saint.
+On 7 July everyone joins in a parade, walking with the 15th century statue of the saint.

 2000 beers from 300+ breweries from 87 different countries – amazing!
 The Berlin Beer Festival celebrates beer culture and everything that goes with it.
 Each year, around 800 000 visitors flock here!
 What can you look forward to?
 The atmosphere, sampling beer and some of the best music.
 There are national and international music acts.
 As well as 20 stages throughout the festival!
 The venue runs along the scenic Karl-Marx-Allee between Strausberger Platz and Frankfurter Tor.